RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/cmi-rse/cmi-rse.md

 type: text
 ---

-<span style="color:red"> Due to the amount of preject with received, this call is on hold until November 2024.</span>.
+<div class="alert alert-danger" role="alert">Due to the amount of projects received, this call is on hold until November 2024.</div>

 ### RSE support via the Centre for Machine Intelligence (CMI-RSE)